sdi2200100/AI/README.md

 # AI
 Berkeley pac-man projects

-Contains the solutions for project 0,1,2
+Contains the solutions for projects 0,1,2